starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 "Dr. Creed."

 "You're from Greece?
-The land of Alexender?" she inquired enthusiastically.
+The land of Alexander?" she inquired enthusiastically.

 "No, I'm from America, but I studied in Greece."